“Discover How To Help Your Sports Kids Be Mentally Tough and Confident When Bullies Strike!”

 Today, you can get our program for our low price of $97.
 Let us recap what’s included… Get our program, the 34-page guide for sports parents, the 35-page workbook for sports kids, and nine special bonuses for an low price of $97.

-Are you a member of Kids’ Sports Psychology?
+Are you a member of The Ultimate Sports Parent?
 Members get this program for free and discounts on many other mental game programs for sports kids and parents.

 What’s more, you can download our program immediately after purchase.
 You’ll have no shipping and handling fees!

 Try Our Program — We’ll Take All the Risk!

 We’ll assume all the risk to make this purchase easy for you.
 We are so confident that you and your kids will benefit from our program that we offer a 100% satisfaction guarantee.

 All we ask is that you read, use, and apply the strategies in this program completely.
 If you don’t like our program–for any reason at all–email or call us for a full refund within 30 days of your purchase date.
 And you keep the free bonuses!